BITSS/Annual2016/README.md

 -----------

 ## Installation Instructions
 The workshop will introduce you to two major sets of tools that can help you make your workflow more reproducible: version control and dynamic documents.
-It will be helpful if you could install the following software programs before coming to the workshop, but I can assist you with it if you have issues, and most software should be installed on Michigan machines.
+It will be helpful if you could install the following software programs before coming to the workshop, but I can assist you with it if you have issues.

 ### 1. Dynamic Documents with Stata and  R/R Studio